Fall Home Maintenance Checklist

 Just like we do in the spring, we need to give our homes a good cleanup in the fall.
 Before you think about getting out the Christmas decorations, make sure your home is winter-ready.
 Here's a checklist for fall home maintenance.

-Check insulation.
-The level of insulation you need depends on where you live, but it's easy to check what you need using your zip code.
+- 2. Check insulation.
+The level of insulation you need depends on where you live.
 Check smoke detectors, carbon monoxide detectors and fire extinguishers.
 Make sure they are all functioning and the detectors have batteries.

 Now that everything is checked, cleaned, and ready for the cold weather, it might be a good time to stock up on winter supplies like a good snow shovel or snow thrower, and salt for the sidewalks.
 You can never be too prepared for winter weather.